-Laura works at the intersection of law, policy and technology, providing clients with creative regulatory solutions to bring new wireless technologies to market.
-Areas of focus include unlicensed and licensed wireless technologies, unmanned aircraft, satellite, medical devices, and the Internet of Things.
+Laura works at the intersection of law, policy, and technology, providing clients with creative regulatory solutions to bring new wireless technologies to market.
+Areas of focus include unlicensed and licensed wireless technologies, unmanned aircraft, satellite systems, wireless power transfer systems, wireless medical devices, and the Internet of Things.

 - George Washington University (JD)

-- Counsel manufacturers on the choice of frequency range and FCC service rules for wireless medical devices and obtain waivers of the FCC’s rules to allow for the marketing of new wireless medical devices in the United States.
+- Counseled manufacturers on the choice of frequency range and service rules for wireless medical devices, and obtained necessary waivers of the FCC’s rules to allow for the marketing of new wireless medical devices in the United States.

-- Represent medical device manufacturers in FCC rulemaking proceedings related to specialized medical spectrum use and in FCC spectrum proceedings having the potential to affect their ability to use shared spectrum.
+- Represented medical device manufacturers in FCC rulemaking proceedings related to specialized medical spectrum use and in FCC spectrum proceedings involving shared spectrum.

-- Assist with U.S. market entry and FCC regulatory compliance relating to wireless devices used on unlicensed frequencies.
+- Assisted with U.S. market entry and FCC regulatory compliance for manufacturers of wireless devices operating on unlicensed frequencies.

 - Counseled client on U.S. market entry for UAS detection system.

-- Obtained waiver of Federal Communications Commission rules to allow robotics manufacturer to bring new consumer device to market.
+- Obtained waiver of FCC rules to allow robotics manufacturer to bring new consumer robotic device to market.

 Recognition & Awards